 - Lykois can cost up to $2,500

-- There are several breeders who specialize in producing litters with Lykoi kittens.
+- Several breeders specialize in producing litters with Lykoi kittens.
 Unfortunately, the waiting list is epic (and the prices aren’t exactly cheap either)

 Lykoi cats are the way they are because of their natural genetic mutation.
 It takes two Lykoi parents to produce a true Lykoi kitten and not all kittens will be healthy.

-No kitty out there is disease proof, regardless of how well it is being taken of.
-And some breeds are more prone to developing a number of problematic health conditions than others.
+No kitty out there is disease proof, regardless of how well it is cared for.
+And some breeds are more prone to developing problematic health conditions than others.

 They can easily get sunburns from the lack of thick fur coat and an undercoat.
 Moreover, their partially hairless fur coats speed up the oil accumulation process on their nails and inside their ears.
 Thus, they should be kept clean and monitored at all times.